-Former Malaysian PM Found Guilty Of Looting Sovereign Fund
+Former Malaysian Prime Minister Found Guilty Of Looting Sovereign Fund

 "The judge was very careful in laying out his decision," she said.
 "And with that, there has been a sense of justice."

-Among other things, prosecutors traced the money to the purchase of a mega yacht, a Picasso painting and an investment in the 2013 Hollywood film The Wolf of Wall Street.
+Among other things, prosecutors traced the money to the purchase of a megayacht, a Picasso painting and an investment in the 2013 Hollywood film The Wolf of Wall Street.

 Last week, the U.S.-based Goldman Sachs reached a $3.9 billion settlement with Malaysia over its role in arranging and underwriting 1MDB.
-Malaysia accused Goldman of misleading investors over three multi-billion dollar bond sales to raise money for the fund.
+Malaysia accused Goldman of misleading investors over three multibillion-dollar bond sales to raise money for the fund.

 Revelations of the massive scheme led to Najib's governing coalition being swept from office in May 2018.
 Days after his loss at the polls, police descended on one of Najib's residences in a pre-dawn raid, confiscating dozens of suitcases containing cash, jewelry and hundreds of designer bags in connection with the 1MDB probe.